by cr7258

 https://github.com/user-attachments/assets/f7409e31-fac4-4321-9c94-b0ff2ea7ff15

 general_api_request: Perform a general HTTP API request.
-Use this tool for any Elasticsearch/OpenSearch API that does not have a dedicated tool.list_indices: List all indices.get_index: Returns information (mappings, settings, aliases) about one or more indices.create_index: Create a new index.delete_index: Delete an index.search_documents: Search for documents.index_document: Creates or updates a document in the index.get_document: Get a document by ID.delete_document: Delete a document by ID.delete_by_query: Deletes documents matching the provided query.get_cluster_health: Returns basic information about the health of the cluster.get_cluster_stats: Returns high-level overview of cluster statistics.list_aliases: List all aliases.get_alias: Get alias information for a specific index.put_alias: Create or update an alias for a specific index.delete_alias: Delete an alias for a specific index.Copy the .env.example file to .env and update the values accordingly.
+Use this tool for any Elasticsearch/OpenSearch API that does not have a dedicated tool.list_indices: List all indices.get_index: Returns information (mappings, settings, aliases) about one or more indices.create_index: Create a new index.delete_index: Delete an index.create_data_stream: Create a new data stream (requires matching index template).get_data_stream: Get information about one or more data streams.delete_data_stream: Delete one or more data streams and their backing indices.search_documents: Search for documents.index_document: Creates or updates a document in the index.get_document: Get a document by ID.delete_document: Delete a document by ID.delete_by_query: Deletes documents matching the provided query.get_cluster_health: Returns basic information about the health of the cluster.get_cluster_stats: Returns high-level overview of cluster statistics.list_aliases: List all aliases.get_alias: Get alias information for a specific index.put_alias: Create or update an alias for a specific index.delete_alias: Delete an alias for a specific index.The MCP server supports the following environment variables:

 Start the Elasticsearch/OpenSearch cluster using Docker Compose: